CarlosHSF99/Calculation-of-Programs/README.md

 # Program Design by Calculation

-Project developed for the Program Calculus course.
+Project developed for the Calculation of Programs course.
 All programs are calculated, and thus their correctness is proven.
 Written in literal Haskell through the use of [`lhs2TeX`](https://github.com/kosmikus/lhs2tex).